A Game of Thrones-Chapter 45

 |Chapter chronology (All)|

 Ned now knows the truth Jon Arryn died for.
-He also learns from Pycelle and Littlefinger that Tywin is preparing for a war.
-Later Ned meets with Cersei and tells her that he will tell Robert Baratheon the truth when he returns.
+He also learns from Pycelle and Littlefinger that Lord Tywin Lannister is preparing for a war.
+Later, Ned meets with Cersei and tells her that he will tell Robert the truth when he returns, offering her the chance to flee and save her children.
 Cersei warns that Ned has made a mistake.

-Grand Maester Pycelle tells Ned that the pain means that the bone is healing, but Ned only replies that he will be happy when the leg stops throbbing.
-Pycelle provides him with the milk of the poppy for the pain and Ned tells him that he sleeps too much already.
+Grand Maester Pycelle tells Ned that the pain means that the bone is healing, but Ned only replies that he will be happy when his leg stops throbbing.
+Pycelle provides him with the milk of the poppy for the pain, but Ned says he sleeps too much already.
 Pycelle tells him sleep is good for healing.

-Pycelle informs Ned that Cersei has received a bird from Lord Tywin stating that he is angry about Ned sending men to bring Ser Gregor Clegane to justice.
-Ned replies that it does not bother him.
-He tells Pycelle that Lord Beric Dondarrion rides under the the king’s banner and that he will have Robert to answer to, and that the only thing Robert likes better than hunting is making war on defiant lords.
+Pycelle informs Ned that Queen Cersei has received a letter from her father.
+Lord Tywin is angry about Ned sending men to bring Ser Gregor Clegane to justice.
+Ned replies that it does not bother him; Lord Beric Dondarrion rides under the king’s banner and if Lord Tywin attempts to interfere he will have Robert to answer to, and the only thing Robert likes better than hunting is making war on defiant lords.
 Pycelle leaves, telling Ned that he will come again the next day.

-Ned considers that outside of his retainers, there is not a man in the city he trusts: Littlefinger leaving before the slaughter of his guard rankles him, Varys knows too much and does too little, and Ser Barristan is too rigid in his sense of duty.
+Ned considers that, outside of his retainers, there is not a man in the city he trusts: Littlefinger leaving before the slaughter of his guard rankles him, Varys knows too much and does too little, Pycelle is Cersei’s, and Ser Barristan is too old and rigid in his sense of duty.

 Arya and Sansa will sail in three days.
 Ned knows that honor will require him to go to Robert with all he knows when he returns.
-Last night he dreamed of when Lord Tywin had presented the bodies of Lord Rhaegar’s children to Robert: he must find a way to save the children.
+Last night he dreamed of when Lord Tywin had presented the bodies of Prince Rhaegar’s children to Robert.
 Ned remembers that Robert could be merciful if a man were brave and honest; he had pardoned Ser Barristan, Varys, Pycelle, Balon Greyjoy, and Littlefinger and let them keep their office for an offer of fealty.
 However poison in the dark he will never forgive and would kill them all.
 Bran must have learned some part of the truth; otherwise they would not have tried to kill him.
+Ned decides that he must find a way to save the children.

-Ned calls in Fat Tom, now in command of the Hand’s guard and asks to be taken to the godswood.
-Ned also orders the guard doubled despite the short supply of guardsmen.
+Ned calls in Fat Tom, now in command of his guardsmen and asks to be taken to the godswood.
+Ned also orders the guard doubled despite the shortage of manpower.
 Ned sends Tom to find Queen Cersei and give her a letter inviting her to join him.
 As he sits in the godswood, Ned feels the presence of his gods under the faceless heart tree and his leg does not seem to hurt as much.

 When Ned suggests a correction of “brother” to “lover,” Cersei does not trouble to deny it.
 Cersei admits that she and Jaime have been lovers since they were children and that when Jaime is in her she feels whole.
 When Ned asks about his son Bran, Cersei admits that he saw her and Jaime, offering her love for her own children as a reason for the attempted murder.
 Ned counters with a declaration that all three of Cersei’s children are Jaime’s.
 The last time a Baratheon had a child with a Lannister was 90 years before when Tya Lannister wedded Gowen Baratheon; the single child was large and lusty boy with a full head of black hair.
 Thirty years before that a Lannister had taken a Baratheon maid; all the children had black hair.
 According to The Lineages and Histories of the Great Houses of the Seven Kingdoms, the children of a Lannister and a Baratheon always had black hair.

-Ned asks Cersei how it is possible that she never had a child by the king and she tells him that she almost did, but that she had the child aborted.
+Ned asks Cersei how it is possible that she never had a child by the king, and she admits she almost did but had the child aborted.
 Cersei goes on to claim that she cannot stand to even touch Robert now, and has not let him inside her for years.
 Instead she pleasures the king in other ways when he leaves his whores long enough; Robert is always so drunk that he never remembers.

-Ned makes it clear that he intends to tell Robert all when he returns and warns Cersei to leave King's Landing.
+Ned makes it clear that he intends to tell Robert everything when he returns and warns Cersei to leave King's Landing.
 He recommends that she take a ship to the Free Cities with all her immediate family, including her father, to escape Robert’s wrath.
 Cersei stands, laughs, and declares Ned a fool for not taking the throne himself fourteen years before, when he forced Jaime to surrender the seat.
-Ned replies that of the thousands of mistakes he has made, that was not one of them.
+Ned replies that he has made more mistakes than Cersei can imagine, but that was not one of them.
 Cersei insists that it was, saying “When you play the game of thrones, you win or you die.
-There is no middle ground.”
+There is no middle gro